opatiny/octanis-internship-workbook/docs/programming/general/theory.md

 - **RAM :** Random Access Memory, volatile
 - **ROM :** Read Only Memory
 - **RCC :** Reset and Clock Controller
+- **UART :** Universal Asynchronous Receiver Transmitter (Rx/Tx).
+A UART is a physical peripheral.
+It transforms parallel data (bus -> from CPU, for example), into serial data (all bits on only one cable).
+Asynchronous means there is no clock.